-Our Software Integrity platform is a comprehensive solution for building integrity-security, quality and compliance testing-into our customers' software development lifecycle and supply chain.
-These testing tools, services, and programs enable our customers to manage open source license compliance and detect and remediate security wulnerabilities and defects across their entire software development lifecycle.
-Our offerings include security and quality testing, managed services, programs and professional services, and training.
+Our Software Integrity segment provides a comprehensive solution for building integrity-security, quality and compliance testing-into our customers' software development lifecycle and supply chain.
+These testing tools, services, and programs enable our customers to manage open source license compliance and detect and remediate security vulnerabilities and defects across their entire software development lifecycle.
+Our offerings include security and quality testing products, managed services, programs and professional services, and training.

-Key products in the security, quality and compliance testing space include:
+Key offerings in the security, quality and compliance testing space include:

-- Polaris Software Integrity Platform[TM], which is designed to provide customers with an easy-to-use and integrated platform that features critical application security products (see below) and certain services.
-Introduced in April 2019 with its initial configuration, Polaris Software Integrity Platform[TM] will be enhanced throughout 2020 and beyond; - Coverity® static analysis tools (including regular critical updates), which analyze software code to find crash-causing bugs, incorrect program behavior, the latest security vulnerabilities, memory leaks and other performance-degrading flaws; - Defensics® fuzz testing tools, which examine security wulnerabilities in software binaries and libraries, particularly network protocols and file formats, by systematically sending invalid or unexpected inputs to the system under test; - Black DuckTM software composition analysis tools, which scan binary and source code for license issues and other known security wulnerabilities stemming from incorporated third-party and open source code; and - Seeker® IAST tool, which identifies exploitable security vulnerabilities while web applications are running, thereby verifying results and eliminating false positives.
+- Polaris Software Integrity Platform[TM], which is designed to provide customers with an easy-to-use and integrated platform that enables organizations to intelligently orchestrate software testing or integrate Synopsys products and third-party tools into DevOps workflows.
+Introduced in April 2019 with its initial configuration, Polaris Software Integrity Platform[TM] will be enhanced throughout 2021 and beyond; - Coverity® static analysis tools, which analyze software code to find crash-causing bugs, incorrect program behavior, the latest security vulnerabilities, memory leaks and other performance-degrading flaws; - Black Duck[TM] software composition analysis tools, which scan binary and source code for license and compliance issues and other known security vulnerabilities stemming from incorporated third-party and open source code; - Seeker[®] IAST tool, which identifies exploitable security vulnerabilities while web applications are running, thereby verifying results and eliminating false positives; and - Defensics® fuzz testing tools, which examine security vulnerabilities in software binaries and libraries, particularly network protocols and file formats, by systematically sending invalid or unexpected inputs to the system under test.